 Associates Colleges: High Transfer-High Traditional is a Carnegie Classification grouping of higher education institutions.
-In 2016, the most popular Bachelor's Degree concentrations at Associates Colleges: High Transfer-High Traditional were Registered Nursing (120 degrees awarded), Other Visual & Performing Arts (22 degrees), and Biology Laboratory Technician (21 degrees).
+In 2016, the most popular Bachelor's Degree concentrations at Associates Colleges: High Transfer-High Traditional were Registered Nursing (125 degrees awarded), Health Information & Medical Records Administration (27 degrees), and Biology Laboratory Technician (22 degrees).

 In 2020, 276,798 degrees were awarded across all undergraduate and graduate programs at Associates Colleges: High Transfer-High Traditional.
 59.6% of these degrees were awarded to women, and 40.4% awarded men.
 The most common race/ethnicity group of degree recipients was white (101,239 degrees), 1.02 times more than then the next closest race/ethnicity group, hispanic or latino (99195 degrees).